* This is a professional Version *

 Failures of nasal CPAP are common because of limited patient adherence.
 Adverse effects include dryness and nasal irritation, which can be alleviated in some cases with the use of warm humidified air, and discomfort resulting from a poorly fitting mask.

-CPAP can be augmented with inspiratory assistance (bilevel positive airway pressure) for patients with obesity-hypoventilation syndrome (see Complications) to increase their tidal volumes.
+CPAP can be augmented with inspiratory assistance (bilevel positive airway pressure) for patients with obesity-hypoventilation syndrome to increase their tidal volumes.

 Oral appliances are designed to advance the mandible or, at the very least, prevent retrusion with sleep.
 Some are also designed to pull the tongue forward.
 Use of these appliances to treat both snoring and OSA is gaining acceptance.
 Comparisons of appliances to CPAP show equivalence in mild to moderate OSA, but results of cost-effectiveness studies are not available.

-Surgical correction of upper airway obstruction caused by enlarged tonsils and nasal polyps should be considered.
+Surgical procedures to correct anatomic factors such as enlarged tonsils and nasal polyps contributing to upper airway obstruction (called anatomic procedures) should be considered.
 Surgery for macroglossia or micrognathia is also an option.
 Surgery is a first-line treatment if anatomic encroachment is identified.
 However, in the absence of encroachment, evidence to support surgery as a first-line treatment is lacking.

 Uvulopalatopharyngoplasty (UPPP) is the most commonly used procedure.
 It involves resection of submucosal tissue from the tonsillar pillars to the arytenoepiglottic folds, including resection of the adenoids, to enlarge the upper airway.
 Equivalence with CPAP was shown in one study using CPAP as a bridge to surgery, but the interventions have not been directly compared.
 UPPP may not be successful in patients who are morbidly obese or who have anatomic narrowing of the airway.
 Moreover, after UPPP, recognition of sleep apnea is more difficult because of a lack of snoring.
 Such silent obstructions may cause apneic episodes as severe as those occurring before surgical intervention.